Yard drainage problems can be challenging to understand and know how to solve. Water wants to do its own thing.

 from house foundations.

 Gutters and downspouts serve an essential function for carrying water from the roof to the ground.
-Never allow water from a downspout to directly splash onto unprotected ground surfaces.
+Never allow water from a downspout to splash directly onto unprotected ground surfaces.
 The water from the downspout will erode the yard and create pockets in which water will stand.
 Standing water will seep into the ground and saturate the soil around the foundation.
 Eventually, the water will seep through the concrete walls.

 Standing water around your home is never a welcome sign.
 They often become a habitat for mosquitoes.
 Mosquitoes are more than a yard drainage problem issue.